mailsac/dracula/README.md

 ## Why

 One would think Redis is a natural choice for this type of service.
-When you need to just count short-lived, namespaced keys, Redis cannot does not exactly meet this use case.
+When you need to just count short-lived, namespaced keys, Redis does not exactly meet this use case.
 There are solutions but significant application level code is required, or Redis needs to be wrapped in another service.

 One solution in Redis is to put everything at the top level like `namespace:key:entry-id` and